markusthoemmes/app_actions/README.md

 - Provides the app's metadata as the output `app`.
 - Supports a "preview mode" geared towards orchestrating per-PR app previews.
 It can be enabled via `deploy_pr_review`, see the [Implementing Preview Apps](#implementing-preview-apps) example.

+## Support

+If you require assistance or have a feature idea, please create a support ticket at the [official DigitalOcean Support](https://cloudsupport.digitalocean.com/s/).

 ## Documentation

 ### `deploy` action